Definition of 'tend'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 So we all tend to think that others' minds work the way ours does.
 Times, Sunday Times (2017)They can cope with deeper shade, but their flowering will tend to reduce.
 Times, Sunday Times (2017)I think that restriction tends to lead you in the opposite direction and you just want more.
 Times, Sunday Times (2017)My husband tends to think I might make it a bigger issue than it is.
 Times, Sunday Times (2017)I tend to think of property as a lifestyle choice, not an investment.
 Times, Sunday Times (2016)New York is a pragmatic place, where people tend to think more about the how than the why.
 Times, Sunday Times (2016)If there has to be a priority, I tend to think that it should be earlier detection.
 Times, Sunday Times (2016)But a distinct gut instinct in one direction or other tends rightly to prevail.
-Times, Sunday Times (2013)Women should have been tending their flowers.
-Times, Sunday Times (2008)Too often opinions tend to snag on this problem.
+Times, Sunday Times (2013)Too often opinions tend to snag on this problem.
 Times, Sunday Times (2007)He tends to fight fire with fire.
 Times, Sunday Times (2008)Our culture tends to expect wisdom from the wealthy.
 Christianity Today (2000)We tend to want to see profits too soon and we sell out too early.
 Times, Sunday Times (2015)Too often he tended to wilt before the prospect of victory.
 Times, Sunday Times (2011)Contemporary culture tends to caricature the handlers of sacred texts.
 Times, Sunday Times (2011)Sufferers from migraine in the lower leagues tend to want to lie in a darkened room.
 Times, Sunday Times (2006)They are competitive and tend to think they are right.
 The Secrets of Musical Confidence (1994)Quite often they tend to know how to lift their diaphragm more.
 Times, Sunday Times (2013)Dogs feel more satisfied by such meals and tend to want to eat less.
 Times, Sunday Times (2009)Properties do not come up very often because people tend not to leave the island.
 Times, Sunday Times (2015)We tend to think of plastic as being damaging only to birds that live a long way away.
 Times, Sunday Times (2012)For the same reason, the direction of lines tends to be more consistent.
 Collins Complete Guide to Photography (1993)Bridges can be built under fire, but tend not to last.
 Times, Sunday Times (2006)With a little application, anyone can enjoy tending flowers or funds.
 Times, Sunday Times (2016)They tend to flower in spring, with the display last for up to two months.
 Times, Sunday Times (2015)

 Trends of 'tend'